ccapp_logo.png Credentialing

 What is the required education?

 For the required education, please see our Education tab and click on Academic Content Areas.
-This outlines the required education that you must complete prior to applying for certification.
+This outlines the required education that you must complete before applying for certification.

 How do I complete the online application for certification?

 To complete the online application, you will first need to start at the page where the credential you are seeking is listed.
 The instructions are listed on each credentials landing page.
-Click Here for the listing of credentials.
+See the SUD Career Ladder for the listing of credentials.

 What items will I need to have completed ahead of time?